🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 "I've seen bipartisan support for Ukraine over the last 2-1/2 years, and I fully expect that we'll continue to see the bipartisan support from Congress," he said.

-The retired four star general has been one of Ukraine's staunchest advocates, building a coalition of dozens of nations who have supplied Kyiv with weaponry that has helped it deal heavy blows to Moscow's forces.
+The retired four star general has been one of Ukraine's staunchest advocates, building a coalition of dozens of nations which has supplied Kyiv with weaponry that has helped it deal heavy blows to Russian forces.

-But Russian President Vladimir Putin seems content to invest more and more forces in a costly advance in eastern Ukraine's Donbas region, which he says he wants to gain full control over.
+But Putin seems content to invest more and more forces in a costly advance in eastern Ukraine's Donbas region, which Moscow claims as its own territory.

 Meanwhile, Kyiv has been seeking to keep its war in focus in the West, even as the expanding conflicts in the Middle East grab the international spotlight.

-Asked about Zelenskiy's victory plan at NATO headquarters on Friday, Austin responded: "It's not my position to evaluate publicly his plan."
+Asked on Friday in Brussels about the victory plan, Austin said: "It's not my position to evaluate publicly his plan."

 Kyiv may need to start making tough decisions about how to employ its stretched fighting forces, including whether it will hold onto territory Kyiv seized in Russia's Kursk region in a surprise offensive this summer, experts say.